 Driving inland, Portugal's varied countryside is revealed in the lush vineyards and sprawling olive groves of the Douro Valley, and the endless plains and medieval hilltop villages of the Alentejo.
 Both prolific wine producing regions, visitors can enjoy a glass of red in a traditional whitewashed quinta overlooking the spectacular scenery of the Douro, or travel south to explore Alentejo's charming walled towns.

 Alongside the world-class wine, Portugal's food scene is exemplary, with the Algarve in the south being particularly famous for its fresh fish and seafood.
 Michelin star restaurants show off the very best of Portugal's gourmet cuisine, while traditional restaurants introduce visitors to mouth-watering regional specialties.

-Portugal is blessed with over 3000 hours of sunshine a year and here, your spot in the sun can be on the unspoiled Atlantic coast, in the Algarve, the countryside inland, on a golf course or out at sea on a yacht.
-Here you have a choice of two coastlines: the rugged Atlantic coast running from North to South, dotted with unspoiled sandy beaches; and the balmy Algarve, home to some of the world’s most prestigious golf resorts, set amid breathtaking cliff-top scenery and a warm southern breeze.
+Portugal is blessed with over 3000 hours of sunshine a year and here you're spoiled for choice when it comes to picking a spot to soak up the sun.
+Unwind on one of Portugal's two coastlines: the rugged Atlantic coast running from North to South, dotted with unspoiled sandy beaches, or the balmy Algarve, home to some of the world’s most prestigious golf resorts, set amid breathtaking cliff-top scenery and a warm southern breeze.
 For active families, Pine Cliffs with our exclusive Scott Dunn Explorers club, offers fabulous activities for children and a chance for parents to unwind.